Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: MscaleDNNs for Poisson and Poisson-Boltzmann equations in complex and singular domains

+As shown in Fig. \ref{e5}, during the training process, the error of the MscaleDNN decays significantly, while the error of the normal DNN almost keeps unchanged.
+Therefore, MscaleDNN solves the problem much faster with a much better accuracy.

-\subsection{Geometric singularities}
+\subsubsection{Geometric singularities}

-In this subsection, we consider the PB equation (\ref{prob}) in a domain with geometric singularities and jump condition on interior interfaces, which arises from the simulation of solvation of biomolecules.
-Consider an open bounded domain $\Omega_1 \subset \mathbb{R}^3$, which divides $\mathbb{R}^3$ into two disjoint open subdomains by the surface $\Gamma = \partial \Omega_1$. $\Omega_1$ is identified as the biomolecular domain, and $\Omega_2=\mathbb{R}^3 \setminus \Omega_1$ is called the solvent domain.
-The exact solution $u(x)$ is also divided into two parts, $u_1(x)$ is defined in $\Omega_1$ and $u_2(x)$ is defined in $\Omega_2$.
+In this subsection, we consider the PB equation (\ref{prob}) in a domain with geometric singularities and jump condition on interior interfaces, which arises from the simulation of solvation of bio-molecules.
+Consider an open bounded domain $\Omega_1 \subset \mathbb{R}^3$, which divides $\mathbb{R}^3$ into two disjoint open subdomains by the surface $\Gamma = \partial \Omega_1$. $\Omega_1$ is identified as the bio-molecule, and $\Omega_2=\mathbb{R}^3 \setminus \Omega_1$ is the solvent region.
+The exact solution $u(x)$ is also divided into two parts, $u_1(x)$ is defined in $\Omega_1$ and $u_2(x)$ in $\Omega_2$.
 The solution will also satisfy the transmission condition (\ref{continuouscond}) (\ref{derivativecond}) along the interface $\Gamma$ and a decaying condition at the $\infty$, i.e.

-To deal with the unbounded domain, we truncate the solution domain to a large ball or cube, denoted by $\Omega$ satisfying $\Omega_1 \subset \Omega$ and $\Omega_2=\Omega \setminus \Omega_1$ and an approximate condition $u_2=0$ will be posed on the boundary of the ball (Fig. \ref{region}) and such a crude boundary condition will surely introduce error to the PDEs solution and higher order boundary conditions have been studied extensively.
-As we are more interested in the performance of the DNNs near interior interface, we will not ponder over this issue here.
+To deal with the unbounded domain, we truncate the solution domain to a large ball or cube, denoted by $\Omega$ satisfying $\Omega_1 \subset \Omega$ and we re-define $\Omega_2=\Omega \setminus \Omega_1$ and set an approximate condition $u_2=0$ on the boundary of the ball (Fig. \ref{region} (left) ) and such a crude boundary condition will surely introduce error to the PDEs solution.
+Higher order boundary conditions have been studied extensively, and as we are more interested in the performance of the DNNs near the interior interface, we will not ponder over this issue here.

 The domain with geometric singularities is constructed as follows.
-We choose a big ball with center $(0,0,0)$ and radius $0.5$. $20$ points are randomly selected on the surface of the big ball as the centers of small balls.
+We choose a big ball with a center at $(0,0,0)$ and a radius of $0.5$. $20$ points are randomly selected on the surface of the big ball as the centers of small balls.
 Radiuses of the small balls are randomly sampled from $[0.1, 0.2]$. $\Omega_1$ is the union of these balls and the big ball.
-The shape of $\Omega_1$ is illustrated in Fig. \ref{reg3d}.
-The intersections among balls cause geometric singularities, such as kinks, which poses major challenges for obtaining mesh generation for traditional finite element and boundary element methods and accurate solution procedures.
+The shape of $\Omega_1$ is illustrated in Fig. \ref{region} (right).
+The intersections among balls cause geometric singularities, such as kinks, which poses major challenges for obtaining mesh generation for traditional finite element and boundary element methods and accurate solution procedures. \%label{reg3d}